 Federal funds are provided to local governments to assist in the provision of decent housing, a suitable living environment, and expanded economic opportunities primarily for persons of low and moderate income.
 HOME funds must be aligned with HUD guidelines, Snohomish County annual goals, and annual needs identified for the City of Everett.

-The City of Everett's Citizens Advisory Committee determines the public needs for projects annually, at a public hearing typically held in late summer/early fall.
+The City of Everett's Citizens Advisory Committee determines the community priority needs for projects annually, at a public hearing typically held in late summer/early fall.
 The public is invited to attend this hearing in helping to determine the priorities for funding for the next Program Year.

 More information on eligible activities for HOME projects can be found on Snohomish County's HOME webpage, maintained by Snohomish County's Human Services Department Housing and Community Services Division.